 Additionally, I moved the windows around in my shed plans.
 The windows are on the front right corner now.

 It all worked out for the best as this was the optimal setup to allow the most sunlight in.

 My yard has lots of big trees, and most of the storage shed is usually under tree shade.

 As you can tell in the picture with the 4 x 4 skids, I get the most sunlight from the right side of the shed so relocating the windows to the right made the most sense.

-Happy with the new design, I was excited to my DIY shed project – as I was making some good progress constructing the storage shed.
+Happy with the new design, I was excited about my DIY shed project – as I was making some good progress constructing the storage shed.

 Ordering the Shed Materials

-With my wife’s help, it only took a couple of hours to relocate the lumber into my garage to keep it save from the weather.
+With my wife’s help, it only took a couple of hours to relocate the lumber into my garage to keep it safe from the weather.

 Money-Saving Tips for Building Sheds